jodendaal/GraphQL.SQL/README.md

 # GraphQL.SQL for .NET

-# Work in Progress - Comming Soon
+# Work in Progress - Coming Soon

 Generate a GraphQL API from your SQL database in minutes.